 Mike Johnson

 The national debt stands at $33 trillion.
-It isn’t, however, the greatest threat to National security.
-Using the literature of scholars, some politicians, and activists, the most severe threat to not only our safety but all other nations is climate change and nuclear war.
-The earth’s climate has warmed so much that we are witnessing the hottest summers, longer and more severe fire seasons, and more extreme weather.
-The United States and Russia possess 90% of nuclear weapons and launch vehicles.
+It isn’t, though, the greatest threat to National security.
+Scholars, politicians, and activists use literature to emphasize threats.
+The most severe threats to our safety are climate change and nuclear war, which also endanger other nations.
+The earth’s climate has warmed significantly.
+We are experiencing the hottest summers.
+Fire seasons are longer and more severe.
+We are also facing more extreme weather.
+The United States and Russia hold 90% of nuclear weapons and launch vehicles.
 Both countries are spending billions on advanced nuclear weaponry and launch vehicles.
 The other six nuclear club countries are doing the same.
 We need to confront climate change by eliminating fossil fuel usage.
 Nuclear weapons need to be eliminated from the earth.
 Talk about these issues, Mr. Speaker, and then talk about what you think is the greatest threat to National security.

 Look to the Reconstruction Amendments for America’s Core Principles not the Founders Conservative Core Principles

 And that’s the same great things that have guided our nation since its founding.
 What are those great things?
 I call them the seven core principles of American conservatism.
 But I think it is quintessentially the core principle of our nation.
-I boil them down to individual freedom, limited government, the rule of law, peace through strength, fiscal responsibility, free markets, and human dignity.
+I boil them down to individual freedom, limited government, and the rule of law.
+Peace through strength and fiscal responsibility are also important.
+Finally, free markets and human dignity are essential.
 Those are the foundations that made us the extraordinary nation that we are.
 And you and I today are the stewards of those principles.

 Mike Johnson, Speaker’s Speech